yuanyuan2000/MTDGame/README.md

 | Services        | An attack tree of vulnerabilities.
 A service is compromised when  the sum of the vulnerabilities exploited impact is above 7             |
 | Vulnerabilities | Generated with a set Attack Complexity and Impact                                                                                        |

+### Setup the previous works only

+This was all run on Python 3.9.13 64 Bit.
+In the root directory in terminal, run the following commands in your virtual environment to setup the environment:

+- Setup virtualenv
+   - python -m pip install virtualenv venv
+   - python -m virtualenv venv
+- Activate environemnt
+   - source venv/bin/activate
+- Install dependencies
+   - python setup.py install
+   - pip install -r requirements.txt
+- Run an example
+   - python batchrun.py